-1. The following shall constitute disciplinary misconduct by DEC and PEC members:

-b) inflicting or culpably threat ening to inflict property damage to the Electoral Administration of Georgia;

-c) absence at work without a good reason;

-d) having missed 3 consecutive PEC session s without a good reason;

-e) gross violation of the electoral legislation of Georgia and the respective election commission regulation s;

-f) refusal to perform the mandatory signing of summary protocols of polling and election results;

-g) non-attendance of training organised by the election administration of Georgia/training centre, without good reason;

-h) neglect or violation of ethical standards, or general rules of conduct aimed at discrediting an officer and the election administration of Georgia, irrespective of whether it is committed in or outside the office.

-2. The respective higher DEC may apply the following disciplinary measures against DEC and PEC members for any disciplinary misconduct:

-a) verbal warning;

-b) written warning;

-c) withhold ing the official salary/part of the official salary;

-d) early termination of powers (except for members appointed by parties).

-3. Only one disciplinary measure may be applied for one incident of misconduct.

-4. The respective higher election commission shall apply simple administrative proceedings under the General Administrative Code of Georgia for imposing disciplinary measures against DEC and PEC members.
-Disciplinary measures imposed on an election commission member shall be appropriate to the gravity of the disciplinary misconduct committed by the commission member.

-$4^1$ .
-If a member of the election commission has been summoned or his/her term of office has been terminated prematurely during the period when he/she is being prosecuted by a court or election commission for disciplinary liability for the violation of the election law, the authorised body shall confirm the violation of law and if the fact is verified the restrictions under Article 12 (5)(b), Article 20 (17)(b) and Article 24 (6)(a) of this Law shall apply.

-5. A DEC member shall be deemed as having disciplinary liability within one year from imposition of a disciplinary measure, while a PEC member shall be deemed as such within two years.

-6. A respective superior election commission shall be authorised to prematurely lift the disciplinary liability from a DEC member, while it may lift the disciplinary liability from a PEC member one year after a disciplinary measure was imposed.
+- 1. The following shall constitute disciplinary misconduct by DEC and PEC members: - a) culpable non-performance or improper performance of official duties; - b) inflicting or culpably threat ening to inflict property damage to the Electoral Administration of Georgia; - c) absence at work without a good reason; - d) having missed 3 consecutive PEC session s without a good reason; - e) gross violation of the electoral legislation of Georgia and the respective election commission regulation s; - f) refusal to perform the mandatory signing of summary protocols of polling and election results; - g) non-attendance of training organised by the election administration of Georgia/training centre, without good reason; - h) neglect or violation of ethical standards, or general rules of conduct aimed at discrediting an officer and the election administration of Georgia, irrespective of whether it is committed in or outside the office. - 2.
+The respective higher DEC may apply the following disciplinary measures against DEC and PEC members for any disciplinary misconduct: - a) verbal warning; - b) written warning; - c) withhold ing the official salary/part of the official salary; - d) early termination of powers (except for members appointed by parties). - 3.
+Only one disciplinary measure may be applied for one incident of misconduct. - 4.
+The respective higher election commission shall apply simple administrative proceedings under the General Administrative Code of Georgia for imposing disciplinary measures against DEC and PEC members.
+Disciplinary measures imposed on an election commission member shall be appropriate to the gravity of the disciplinary misconduct committed by the commission member. - 4.
+If a member of the election commission has been summoned or his/her term of office has been terminated prematurely during the period when he/she is being prosecuted by a court or election commission for disciplinary liability for the violation of the election law, the authorised body shall confirm the violation of law and if the fact is verified the restrictions under Article 12 (5)(b), Article 20 (17)(b) and Article 24 (6)(a) of this Law shall apply. - $4^2$ .
+The decision on imposing or refusing to impose disciplinary liability on a PEC member shall be made within a period of 12 calendar days after an appropriate application/complaint is submitted, except as provided for by paragraph $4^3$ of this article. - 4.
+A decision with regard to an application/complaint, submitted before the polling day, on imposing disciplinary liability on a PEC member shall be made within a period of 7 calendar days after an appropriate application/complaint is submitted - 5.
+A DEC member shall be deemed as having disciplinary liability within one year from imposition of a disciplinary measure, while a PEC member shall be deemed as such within two years. - 6.
+A respective superior election commission shall be authorised to prematurely lift the disciplinary liability from a DEC member, while it may lift the disciplinary liability from a PEC member one year after a disciplinary measure was imposed.
 A disciplinary liability shall be prematurely lifted under the same procedure as it was imposed.

-Organic Law of Georgia No 1836 of 22 December 2017 - website, 29.12.2017 a) an election commission member fails, within seven days after his/her election, to cease activities and/or office that is incompatible with the commission member status;
+Organic Law of Georgia No 1836 of 22 December 2017 - website, 29.12.2017